-We've selected our top picks based on specs, features, general reviews and other points that we think make them worth considering and we've also answered some of your most frequently asked questions so you can kick off your search in the best way possible.
+We've selected our top picks based on specs, features, general reviews, and price, of course, and we've also answered some of your most frequently asked questions so you can kick off your search in the best way possible.
+Before we answer questions though, it's time to get into these budget-friendly tablets.

 On paper, the specs are monstrous for this price range, but it also has the bonus of an onboard Alexa, which can be synched up to a home network.